Slaymish/clientprojects/README.md

 - Created with `npx create-react-app clientprojects --template typescript`
 - Uses React Router for routing
-- Axios for HTTP requests

 ***

-- API URL is configured via environment variables (`.env` file`)
+- API URL is configured via environment variables (`.env` file)
 - Error handling is implemented for all API requests
 - Form validation is included for project creation
+- Axios for HTTP requests

 ***